 Airspacer: Component fitted around the perimeter of an insulating glass unit to separate the two lites of glass.

-ANSI: American National Standards Institute, a clearinghouse organization for all types of standards and product specifications.
+ANSI: The American National Standards Institute, a clearinghouse organization for all types of standards and product specifications.

 Annealed glass: Standard float glass.